william6542/william6542.github.io/_posts/2022-12-05-Public-Library-Advocacy-Letter.markdown

 An open letter to the ABC Township Council, from the ABC Public Library:

-Dear fellow citizens,
+Dear Fellow Citizens,

-The recent economic crisis has hit hard and we understand the pain that is being felt across our community.
+The recent economic crisis has hit hard, and we understand and personally feel the pain that is being felt across our community.
 In the upcoming town budget review, we urge you, as leaders of the community, to strongly consider to continue to fund the public library.
-Not only will your vote in support of the library allow patrons of the library to continue to enjoy library collections and services, but it will also allow the community to save a lot of money.
+Not only will your vote in support of the library allow patrons to continue to enjoy library collections and services, but it will also allow the community to save a lot of money.
 Given that ABC Town is now suffering a severe deficit, we believe that is in the best financial interests of the community to have a fully functioning library.
 Although many beneficial aspects of a public library are difficult to quantify in monetary terms, we have attempted to present quantified data where possible, and contextualize them in the proper setting.
-The general guidelines for the definition of subjective value we draw from [this paper on how to describe and measure library value from 2011](https://www.ala.org/tools/research/librariesmatter/category/general-economic-impact).
+The general guidelines for the definition of subjective value we draw from [this paper on how to describe and measure library value from 2011](https://journals.uic.edu/ojs/index.php/fm/article/download/3765/3074).

 Although the public library may not seem like a place which generates revenue, it in fact holds a great return on investment for the community.
-The [Library Research Service](https://www.lrs.org/about/), a department within the Colorado State Library, estimates that public libraries have a return on investment of [up to four times](https://www.lrs.org/2020/02/19/how-much-is-your-library-worth/) the money put in!
+The [Library Research Service](https://www.lrs.org/about/), a department within the Colorado State Library, estimates that public libraries throughout America have a return on investment of [up to four times](https://www.lrs.org/2020/02/19/how-much-is-your-library-worth/) the money put in!

 The direct monetary ROI sources of public libraries include:
 1. A public library saves money for patrons by allowing them to borrow materials, for which they otherwise would have had to pay for.